Inversil/LESosx/README.md

 I'm not sure if this is the best approach for this, so let me know if you want me to set this up differently.

+The installer is a completely seperate program, that does nothing but downloading the .app from another git & whitelist the program from gatekeeper.

-Feel free to message me on twitter or discord InvertedSilence#9999 if you want to talk to me about this.
+Feel free to message me on twitter or discord InvertedSilence#9999 if you want to talk to me about this git.
 Alternatively you can email me at yo@invertedsilence.com, but emails tend to not be as fast as text messages :-)